wrdclark/OGL-SRD5/SRD_CC_v5.2-107-175.md

 **Components:** V, S, M (a cube of granite) **Duration:** Concentration, up to 10 minutes

 A nonmagical wall of solid stone springs into existence at a point you choose within range.
 The wall is 6 inches thick and is composed of ten 10-foot-by10-foot panels.
 Each panel must be contiguous with another panel.
-Alternatively, you can create 10-footby-20-foot panels that are only 3 inches thick.
+Alternatively, you can create 10-foot by 20-foot panels that are only 3 inches thick.

 If the wall cuts through a creature's space when it appears, the creature is pushed to one side of the wall (you choose which side).
 If a creature would be surrounded on all sides by the wall (or the wall and another solid surface), that creature can make a Dexterity saving throw.
 On a success, it can use its Reaction to move up to its Speed so that it is no longer enclosed by the wall.